 Proctor admits that early in the process with local agency Tantrum the court took a lot of design directions.
 But when it came time for league approvals and even the ability to see lines clearly on the floor, wild and crazy gave way to simplicity for something “equally strong.”

 “I really love where we ended up, but the journey to get there was an interesting one,” Proctor says.

 Embracing the black, whether on the court, in the logo or on the uniform, wasn’t something the Hawks set out to do.
 “We never saw it as heavy use, it is a differentiated one,” Proctor says.
-With the Georgia granite grey in the current colour set, going back to the original Atlanta days you’ll find plenty of black as a strong base colour.
-Black simply wasn’t used much in the more current decades, but black affords Atlanta a classic colour that has a strong history with the team.
+With the Georgia granite grey in the current color set, going back to the original Atlanta days you’ll find plenty of black as a strong base color.
+Black simply wasn’t used much in the more current decades, but black affords Atlanta a classic color that has a strong history with the team.